Oren1984/hybrid-ds-dl-pipeline/docs/FINAL_SUMMARY_EN.md

-# Hybrid DS + DL Pipeline  Final Summary

-**Owner:** Oren (Oren1984)
-**Project:** hybrid-ds-dl-pipeline
-**Scope:** Applied Hybrid AI (Module 1 + Module 2)

----

-## 1. Project Goal

-This project demonstrates a **minimal, end-to-end hybrid AI workflow**:

-- Start with **Classical Machine Learning** (Module 1)
-- Establish a strong baseline
-- Introduce **Deep Learning / NLP** only where justified (Module 2)
-- Compare results using a shared metric
-- Persist results in files and databases

-The focus is **engineering clarity**, not model complexity.

----

-## 2. Pipeline Overview

-Stages executed (via `stage10_run_all.py`):

-0. Frame & metadata
-1. Data loading (placeholder)
-2. Quick EDA (placeholder)
-3. Preprocessing contract
-4. Classical ML baseline
-5. Deep Learning / NLP model
-6. Evaluation & comparison
-7. SQLite persistence (optional)
-8. Mongo-style persistence (optional)

----

-## 3. Models

-### Classical ML
-- Model: Logistic Regression
-- Data: Synthetic tabular (placeholder)
-- Purpose: Fast, interpretable baseline

-### Deep Learning
-- Model: MLPClassifier
-- Modes:
-  - Numeric tabular DL (default)
-  - NLP pipeline (TF-IDF + MLP) if `data/raw/text.csv` exists
-- Purpose: Demonstrate escalation path

----

-## 4. Evaluation Strategy

-- Primary metric: **F1-score**
-- Outputs:
-  - `classical_metrics.json`
-  - `dl_metrics.json`
-  - `final_metrics.json`
-  - `comparison_report.md`

-A clear winner is selected programmatically.

----

-## 5. Persistence Layer

-### SQLite
-- File: `outputs/results/artifacts.db`
-- Stores:
-  - Run metadata
-  - Model metrics
-  - Raw JSON snapshot

-### Mongo (Optional)
-- Light schema design
-- Demonstrated via JSON examples
-- Actual insertion skipped unless configured

----

-## 6. Key Engineering Principles

-- Artifacts-first design
-- Reproducible from clean environment
-- No hidden state
-- Clear separation between:
-  - Code
-  - Data
-  - Outputs
-  - Documentation

----

-## 7. What This Project Is (and Is Not)

- Applied engineering demo
- Hybrid Module 1 + Module 2
- Runnable end-to-end

- Not a production system
- Not a platform
- Not agent-based / RAG

----

-## 8. Conclusion

-This repository reflects **how applied AI projects actually evolve**: start simple, measure, then justify complexity.

-The pipeline can later be extended with real datasets, advanced models, or production orchestration if needed.
+Hybrid DS + DL Pipeline — Final Summary

+Owner: Oren (Oren1984)
+Project: hybrid-ds-dl-pipeline
+Scope: Applied Hybrid AI (Module 1 + Module 2)

+1. Project Goal

+This project demonstrates a minimal, end-to-end hybrid AI workflow:

+Start with Classical Machine Learning (Module 1)

+Establish a strong baseline

+Introduce Deep Learning / NLP only where justified (Module 2)

+Compare results using a shared metric

+Persist results in files and databases

+The focus is engineering clarity and decision-making, not model complexity.

+2. Design Rationale — Why a Hybrid Approach

+This project was intentionally designed as a hybrid DS + DL pipeline, rather than two separate demos.

+Why start with Classical Machine Learning

+Classical ML models are used first to:

+Establish a fast and interpretable baseline

+Validate that the problem is solvable without unnecessary complexity

+Provide a clear reference point for later comparison

+This stage answers the question:
+“Can this problem be solved effectively with simpler, explainable models?”

+Why introduce Deep Learning / NLP later

+Deep Learning is introduced only after baseline performance is measured, in order to:

+Learn non-linear feature interactions

+Demonstrate an escalation path when classical methods may be insufficient

+Evaluate whether added complexity produces measurable value

+Why this is a single pipeline

+Both approaches operate on the same pipeline and evaluation logic, allowing:

+Direct, fair comparison

+Clear trade-off analysis

+Real-world applied AI decision flow

+This reflects how applied AI systems are built in practice: start simple, measure, then justify complexity.

+3. Pipeline Overview

+Stages executed (via stage10_run_all.py):

+Frame & metadata

+Data loading (placeholder)

+Quick EDA (placeholder)

+Preprocessing contract

+Classical ML baseline

+Deep Learning / NLP model

+Evaluation & comparison

+SQLite persistence (optional)

+Mongo-style persistence (optional)

+4. Models
+Classical ML

+Model: Logistic Regression

+Data: Synthetic tabular (placeholder)

+Purpose: Fast, interpretable baseline

+Deep Learning

+Model: MLPClassifier

+Modes:

+Numeric tabular DL (default)

+NLP pipeline (TF-IDF + MLP) if data/raw/text.csv exists

+Purpose: Demonstrate controlled escalation in model complexity

+5. Evaluation Strategy

+Primary metric: F1-score

+Outputs:

+classical_metrics.json

+dl_metrics.json

+final_metrics.json

+comparison_report.md

+A clear winner is selected programmatically, based on shared metrics.

+6. Persistence Layer
+SQLite

+File: outputs/results/artifacts.db

+Stores:

+Run metadata

+Model metrics

+Raw JSON snapshots

+Mongo (Optional)

+Light schema design

+Demonstrated via JSON examples

+Actual insertion skipped unless configured

+7. Key Engineering Principles

+Artifacts-first design

+Fully reproducible from a clean environment

+No hidden state

+Clear separation between:

+Code

+Data

+Outputs

+Documentation

+8. What This Project Is (and Is Not)

+This project is:

+An applied AI engineering demo

+A hybrid Module 1 + Module 2 implementation

+Fully runnable end-to-end

+This project is not:

+A production system

+A platform

+An agent-based or RAG system

+9. Conclusion

+This repository reflects how applied AI projects actually evolve: start simple, measure results, and justify complexity only when needed.

+The pipeline can later be extended with real datasets, advanced models, or production orchestration if required — but those concerns are intentionally out of scope here.